 With increased numbers of Coronavirus in China and throughout Asia, many guests are wondering: Is it still safe to travel to Thailand?
 In this blog post we want to answer some basic questions and give advice from the World Health Organization (WHO) about how you can take additional precautions for your travel in Thailand.

 Like any virus, you must be careful about exposure.
 To reduce your risk and exposure, you can use a mask that covers your nose and mouth in highly populated areas, bring antibacterial soap or sanitiser with you and use it regularly, make sure all of your food has been boiled or well cooked, and if any symptoms are noticed, visit your nearest healthcare professional right away.

 Symptoms have been reported as flu like symptoms such as:

 “Common signs of infection include respiratory symptoms, fever, cough, shortness of breath and breathing difficulties.
 In more severe cases, infection can cause pneumonia, severe acute respiratory syndrome.”
 If these initial symptoms go untreated, they can progress further into kidney problems which then lead to severe issues.
 This is why it is important to find a healthcare professional or hospital if symptoms arise.

 Additionally, it is very important that you travel only with tour agencies that are taking measures to ensure the safety of their guests.
 We have increased our measurements of protection against Coronavirus at Krabi-Spesialisten Transfer & Tours Operation by:

-4. Most of the divers will rinse their snorkeling equipment in sea water which also kill the bacteria and viruses before put it on.
-This behaviors are also eliminate most of the contagious.
+- 4. Most of the divers will rinse their snorkelling equipment in sea water which also kill the bacteria and viruses before put it on.
+This behaviours are also eliminate most of the contagious.

-Any hand sanitizers use ethanol (alcohol) as the germ disinfection active ingredient in line with CDC and WHO recommendations can be used.
+Any hand sanitisers use ethanol (alcohol) as the germ disinfection active ingredient in line with CDC and WHO recommendations can be used.

 Below are additional links for further information if needed.